Playground slide: Safety

 Playground slides are associated with several types of injury.
 The most obvious is that when a slide is not enclosed and is elevated above the playground surface, then users may fall off and incur bumps, bruises, sprains, broken bones, or traumatic head injuries.
 Some materials, such as metal, may become very hot during warm, sunny weather.
 Plastic slides can also be vulnerable to melting by arson.

 Some efforts to keep children safe on slides may do more harm than good.
 Rather than letting young children play on slides by themselves, some parents seat the children on the adult's lap and go down the slide together.
 If the child's shoe catches on the edge of the slide, however, this arrangement frequently results in the child's leg being broken.
 If the child had been permitted to use the slide independently, then this injury would not happen, because when the shoe caught, the child would have stopped sliding rather than being propelled down the slide by the adult's weight.
+Well designed slides should have 'ability filters' to reduce the likelihood of small children using a slide that is designed for older children (such as a very long slide).
+Signs warning of the dangers of long slides can also assist in reducing injuries on large slides.